CDCgov/aquascope/docs/user-guide/output.md

 </details>

-[NanoPlot](https://github.com/wdecoster/NanoPlot) gives general quality metrics about your sequenced reads. its a Plotting tool for long read sequencing data and alignments.

 ## [FASTP](#fastp)
 This folder contains trimmed reads from both short and long reads.
-- **Input**: Trimmed reads from short and long-reads.
 - **Output**: Adapter trimmed reads for both long and short-read data.

 <details markdown="3">